Skip to Content

 Magic Kingdom wins yet again by default, since Animal Kingdom doesn’t offer anything in this category.

-Gift shops and souvenir experiences
+Gift shops and souvenirs

 Both parks have a handful of good souvenir shops available.
 Originally I would have said that Animal Kingdom has a slight edge thanks to the adopt-a-banshee experience at Windtraders.